doombubbles/bg3-mods/README.md

 **Necklace of Elemental Augmentation** - Now also applies to Force, Radiant, Necrotic and Psychic damage.

+**Circlet of Psionic Revenge** - Now also grants the Githyanki War Magic effect to Githyanki wearers.

 **Markoheshkir**

 - Added "Force to be Reckoned With" attunement to Force damage